Erwin Wurm: How to See Things in a Different Way

-In this article, you will find out about Erwin Wurm, an artist who creates humorous works of art which is actually either a parody of everyday situations and known objects, or it is criticism of our society, and sometimes it is both.
+Erwin Wurm is an artist who creates humorous art which is actually either a parody of everyday situations and known objects, or a criticism of our society, and sometimes both at once.
 He deforms familiar scenes from daily life to disturbing levels and breaks the expectation and the habit of the spectator.
 So, mixing absurdity with humor definitely brings a new and very interesting point of view.

 Erwin Wurm was born in 1954 in Bruck an der Mur, a small village in Styria, a state in the southeast of Austria.
 How he felt in his childhood is represented in one of his most famous works, Narrow House.
 It is a model of a house in which his parents lived and where he grew up.
 In his childhood, the impacts of war were still visible in the form of poverty, feelings of hatred towards others, especially those from different societies and cultural backgrounds.
 Growing up in those xenophobic times, full of strict limitations and constraints, in a narrow-minded society, created in the artist a feeling of claustrophobia.
 The same feeling the visitor experiences when entering his cartoon-looking Narrow House shrunk to one-meter width.
 The narrowness of the house symbolizes not only the longing of the post-war generation for a home but also provinciality and petty-bourgeois ideal of housing.